zemuldo/docker-build-push/README.md

 ## Examples

-Here are examples of workflows that use this action.
+Here are examples of workflows that use this action on only push to master.

 ### Push to Google Cloud Registry eg gcr.io